anniejose212/TurUpPortal212/README.md

 - Each page encapsulates its own logic (e.g., `CreateTimeRecord`, `EditTimeRecord`, `DeleteTimeRecord`).
 - Tests now express *what is being tested*, not *how Selenium executes it*.

+---

 ## 📌 Next Steps
 - Add keys for user authentication in `app.config`.
 - Add screenshot capture for failed tests.
 - Add automation for another module.
 - more optimisation with waithelpers for CRUD in Time module.
+---

+## 📖 Developer Log
+See [DEVLOG.md](./DEVLOG.md) for a running record of changes and lessons learned.